Our History

 1949 Glen started a boat tour from the city park to Hell Gate and made a 50 mile run.
 He used a 26ft boat and charged $5.50 a person.

-2010 Leading the way in custom boat
+2010 Wooldridge family, Leading the way in custom boats

 1920s Glen, taking boat through Coffee Pot in early 1920s.
 Louise Stokes, a Grants Pass Courier employee, was the photographer.